maximedelis/BasePythonAgent/README.md

 # BasePythonAgent

-A basic Python agent for Mythic.
+A simple Python agent for Mythic using the [http](https://github.com/MythicC2Profiles/http) C2 Profile.
 Based on Medusa.

 ## Setup and run locally